rsyslog/rsyslog/source/configuration/modules/omprog.rst

 .. warning::

-   There is currently a `known issue
+   This feature is currently **experimental**.
+It could change in future releases without keeping backwards compatibility with existing configurations or the specified interface.
+There is also a `known issue
    <https://github.com/rsyslog/rsyslog/issues/2420>`_ with the use of
    transactions together with ``confirmMessages=on``.